8 ON SITE OPTIMISATION SEO STRATEGIES YOU CAN’T MISS

 Seo friendly URL’s need to have clear descriptive titles and to use hyphens (-) instead of underscored.
 A better URL would be :

-For additional information click below on Search Engine Journal's article 5 Steps To SEO Friendly Site URL Structure –
+For additional information take a look at Search Engine Journal's article 5 Steps To SEO Friendly Site URL Structure

 When a link from another webpage hits your website the link juice is spread across all the links on that page.
 This means that the more links you have on a page the more the link juice is diffused amongst pages.
 It is tricky to minimise page links on ecommerce sites but try and have a well followed link structure tree.
 A Homepage linking to 4 pages to 40 pages is better than 1-40 pages.